Hip Replacement: Preparation & Recovery

 You'll also have a large dressing on your leg to protect the surgical wound.
 Again, your flight crew will be available to you

 1-2 Days After Surgery

 After a night in your comfy hospital bed, it's time to get moving!
-You’ll start to work with a physiotherapist who will help you get back on your feet.
+First, you’ll start to work with a physiotherapist who will help you get back on your feet.

 There will be lots of movements that will feel funny or impossible after your surgery - this doesn’t last forever!
-Your physiotherapist will teach you exercises that will help to strengthen your hip muscles and you’ll be walking with the aid of a walker or crutches in no time.
+However, your physiotherapist will teach you exercises that will help to strengthen your hip muscles, and you’ll be walking with the aid of a walker or crutches in no time.

 You will also learn how to bend and sit to avoid damaging your new hip.

-Initially, it is likely that you will experience some level of discomfort and experience some swelling, but this will reduce over time.
-By this time you’ll be able to eat solid food again and you can start to take pain relief pills instead of through an IV.
-Back to normal, one day at a time!
+Initially, you will likely experience some level of discomfort and experience some swelling, but this will reduce over time.
+By this time, you’ll be able to eat solid food again, and you can start to take pain relief pills instead of through an IV.
+Then, back to normal, one day at a time!

 3-4 Days After Surgery